-In 2012, the European Commission provided urgent humanitarian aid and fire prevention training to some 5 600 people living in difficult social conditions as a result of the 'Dzud'.
-The project was implemented by the Finnish Red Cross and the Mongolian Red Cross, providing shelter support, basic household items, winter clothing and psycho-social care to thousands of poor families.
+In 2012, the European Union delivered urgent humanitarian aid and fire prevention training to some 5 600 people living in difficult social conditions as a result of the 'dzud'.
+The project, implemented by the Finnish Red Cross and the Mongolian Red Cross, provided shelter support, basic household items, winter clothing, and psycho-social care to thousands of poor families.